JetBrains/teamcity-documentation/topics/perforce.md

 <td>

-If you need to check out sources not with the latest revision, but with a specific Perforce label (with selective changes), you can specify this label here.
+Specify the label if you want to check out sources not with the latest revision, but with a specific Perforce label (with selective changes).
 For instance, this can be useful to produce a milestone / release build.
-If the field is left blank, the latest changelist will be used for synchronization.
+If this field is empty, the latest changelist will be used for synchronization.

 <warning>